 Grate’s time as a student at the Clinton School of Public Service was filled with distinctions and unique opportunities.
 She was selected as a member of the 2020 B.A.
 EmpowHER cohort, named a Little Rock Nine Scholarship Recipient, and completed two field service projects with the U.S. Department of State.

-There was one additional experience from the Clinton School that she credits for preparing her the Voyager Scholarship Program – serving as a graduate assistant in the Office of Field Service with Tiffany Jacob, the school’s Director of International Programs and Outreach.
+There was one additional experience from the Clinton School that she credits for preparing her for the Voyager Scholarship Program – serving as a graduate assistant in the Office of Field Service with Tiffany Jacob, the school’s Director of International Programs and Outreach.

 “Many skills from this experience overlap with my current role, including program administration, virtual and in-person event coordination, partnership management, and communicating program updates with a variety of internal and external stakeholders,” she said.